ch-sa/ch-sa.github.io/_posts/2022-01-22-pyqt-packaging.md

 One of the nicer conveniences of the `setup.cfg` way is that you can automatically derive the package version from your `labelCloud/__init__.py` file using `version =
 attr: labelCloud.__version__`.
-Thus you have one place less where you could forget about that. ... you know it was a problem, when there is a [whole site in the Python docs dedicated to getting a single string](https://packaging.python.org/en/latest/guides/single-sourcing-package-version/).
+Thus you have one place less where you could forget bumping the version ... you know it was a problem when there is a [whole site in the Python docs dedicated to getting a single string](https://packaging.python.org/en/latest/guides/single-sourcing-package-version/).
 😉

 Okay, now that we have the metadata sorted out, let's start with the real stuff:
 **options**.
-There are a number of options we have to set correctly so that the package is later build correctly and all relevant files are considered.
+There are a whole bunch of options we have to set correctly so that the package is later built correctly and all relevant files are considered.
 If you have problems understanding a keyword, take a look at the [official setuptools reference](https://setuptools.pypa.io/en/latest/references/keywords.html).

 First of all, we need to specify all packages that should be included.
 A package is every folder that contains an `__init__.py` file.
-You do that by simply adding a point separated path for every such folder to the `packages` parameter starting with the folder you created in the [first section](#adjusting-the-package-structure).
+You do that by simply adding a point-separated path for every such folder to the `packages` parameter starting with the folder you created in the [first section](#adjusting-the-package-structure).
-Alternatively you can also use `setuptools` automatic package discovery by using:
+Alternatively, you can also use `setuptools` automatic package discovery by using:

 {% highlight conf %}
 # setup.cfg